cs100/template-lab-02-git-flow/README.md

 Before merging the branches, it is good practice to open a pull request that can be reviewed by your team members.

+## Code Reviews

+Throughout a Scrum period, team members will most likely be working on integrating features into existing code.
+To help understand what is being added, code reviews are usually held with the team or scrum master to better explain the addition.
+The traditional way is to meet and work through explaining every critical section of code, but doing this through pull requests is also acceptable.

 ## Pull Requests
 Pull requests (PRs) exist as a way to review a development branch before merging into a stable branch.
 When the author of the development branch is finished with a part, they open a request through GitHub.
 They specify which branch they'd like to merge into and describe the changes they made.